giankdiluvi/giankdiluvi.github.io/index.md

 My master's and early PhD research broadened our ability to estimate Bayesian models with some common dreadful traits: multimodality, heavy-tailedness, and discrete parameters.
-More recently, I am working on developing novel Bayesian item response theory models to measure the impact of classroom interventions on student outcomes.
+More recently, I am working on developing causal Bayesian item response theory models to measure the impact of classroom interventions on student outcomes.

 I am also interested in statistical education,